PiotrSchodowski/cryptoAlert/README.md

 ## How it works

-When u run application, it will start to download data from `CoinGecko.com` and save it to database (default 10 cryptocurrencies largest in terms of capitalization).
+When u run application, it will start to download data from `CoinGecko.com` and save it to database (default 1 cryptocurrency largest in terms of capitalization).
 Then it will start to check if the price or volume of the cryptocurrency has changed by the value you set and if so, it will send you a message.